-A dipstick is the one that you use to check the oil level to know how much oil has on it.
-Additionally, it’s very worrying if you can see no oil on the dipstick.
+A dipstick is the tool you use to check the oil level and determine how much oil is left in the pan.
+Additionally, it’s alarming if you notice zero oil on the dipstick, indicating a potential oil leak or consumption issue.
 After you know it, you should do something about it.
 Well, what can you do if there is no oil in your dipstick?

 At first, you may think about what a fault is and whether my car needs any repairs.
 However, for emergencies, you can check if there are any oil leaks or not.
 If there is none, proceed with the added oil and refill the oil.
 Nevertheless, this article discusses what you do if there is no oil in the dipstick.
 Let’s start.